What do these lumber fractions mean? 4/4, 5/4, 6/4, 8/4, 10/4, 12/4

 One difference between rough and surfaced lumber might not be very obvious, which is the weight.
 It’s commonly thought that rough lumber is cheaper because it doesn’t have the added cost of surfacing.
 But that’s not the end of the story.
 While there is a charge for surfacing lumber, surfaced lumber weighs a lot less, and this plays a big role when we transport truckloads or container loads from suppliers.

 For example, a flat bed truck will haul 45,000 lbs.
-The charge to move that flat bed doesn’t change if load of lumber is rough or surfaced – the charge is the charge.
+The cost to move that load doesn’t change if load of lumber is rough or surfaced – 45,000 lbs is 45,000 lbs.
 But what does change is how much lumber will fit on the truck.
 You can fit about 11,000 board feet of rough lumber or 14,000 board feet of surfaced lumber.
-In the end, it’s more economical to pay the marginal fee for surfacing (which is about $0.10 per board foot) in favor of fitting more lumber on the truck or container.
+In the end, it just makes more sense to pay the wholesaler the marginal fee for surfacing (which is about $0.10 per board foot) in favor of fitting more lumber on the truck or container.

 Therefore we’ve decided to stock surfaced lumber.